margaretstorey/startup2024/milestone 1 - proof of concept.md

 We are interested only in the short list.
 You may also have another more detailed list for your own use.

 It is important to try and estimate the complexity of the various feature as soon as possible so we'd be able to estimate what could be done till the end of the semester.
 In order to accomplish that you should add *time estimations* for all your features in the feature list and every time you work on a feature check how long it *actually* took.
 After doing so for several features you'll improve your ability to estimate a given task.

+Note: If you want to use an issue tracker other than GitHub Issues, please ensure you have clarified this (see point 1 above).

 ### 3. Product Page